Limited Run Games: Carbon Engine

 Limited Run Games develops the Carbon Engine to bring games from older video game platforms to personal computers, newer Xbox models, the PlayStation 4, PlayStation 5, and Nintendo Switch.
 The Carbon Engine uses emulators for each supported platform, with some developed internally and others licensed.
 As of 2021, it supports the Game Boy, Game Boy Color, Game Boy Advance, Nintendo Entertainment System, Super Nintendo Entertainment System, and Sega Genesis.
-Limited Run Games plans to add compatibility with PlayStation and Sega CD games.
+Limited Run Games later added compatibility with PlayStation and Sega CD games.
 The first games to use the Carbon Engine were Shantae and River City Girls Zero.
-Development of the Carbon Engine is led by Joe Modzeleski and Dimitris Giannakis.
+Development of the Carbon Engine was led by Joe Modzeleski and Dimitris Giannakis, both of whom departed the company in 2025 to join Digital Eclipse.